DoctorBracewell/cambridge/IA/Digital Electronics.md

 **Distribution** - `a.(b + c) = (a.b) + (a.c)`
 **Absorption*** - `a + (a.c) = a` | `a.(a + c) = a`

-**Consensus Theorem** - Conjunction of unique literals of all the terms Another technique is to expand terms until they all include one instance of each variable (or its compliment).
+**Consensus Theorem** - Combination of unique literals of all the terms Another technique is to expand terms until they all include one instance of each variable (or its compliment).

 **DeMorgan's Theorem** - Complement all terms, switch all ANDs to ORs or vice versa then complement the entire expression. `a + b + c = !(!a . !b . !c)`